AlyHafez/IOT-indoor-air-quality-monitor/README.md

 # IOT-indoor-air-quality-monitor
-IOT based indoor air quality monitor that acquires CO2,CO,and PM2.5 sensor readings using the STM32, then sends it via USART to the ESP 32 for wifi communication with Amazon Web Services for data storage and visualization
+IOT based indoor air quality monitor that acquires CO2,CO,and PM2.5 sensor readings using the STM32, then sends it via USART to the ESP 32 for wifi communication with Amazon Web Services via MQTT for data storage and visualization